sudeeprp/default-coding/form-fit-function.md

 However, software continuously deforms - built with changing dependencies and runs in many different states.

+For instance, a software that receives images over a network may run out of memory if it receives too many of them too fast.
+With interlinked resource requirements, which inevitably change after the software has been made, the 'form' of software is hard to characterize.
+Maybe it doesn't have a fixed form.

 > Dynamic analysis can recognize the effect of these changes early.